Fukui] Kumagawa-juku, the road that brought the bounty of the Wakasa Sea to Kyoto

 What is Saba Kaido?

-In recent years, the waters of Wakasa have been producing large numbers of mackerel, and since the mid-Showa period, the route used to transport the fish to Kyoto has been known as the "saba kaido" (mackerel road).
-Among the many saba kaido routes, the most actively used was the Wakasa kaido, which ran from Obama via Kumagawa, through Kutsuki in Shiga Prefecture to Demachi Yanagi in Kyoto, and Kumagawa-juku was an important stop along the way.
+During the Edo period (1603-1867), the road that transported seafood to Kyoto came to be known as the "saba kaido" (mackerel road), as the waters of Wakasa began to produce a large number of mackerel.
+Of the many saba kaido routes, the most actively used was said to be the Wakasa kaido, which ran from Obama via Kumagawa to Demachi Yanagi in Kyoto via Kutsuki in Shiga Prefecture, and Kumagawa-juku was an important stop along the way.
 Kumagawa-juku is said to have been used by many travelers to rest their bodies. (*"Saba" officially means "mackerel" in Japanese, and "sei" means "green" in Japanese.)

 Learn about the history of the Saba Kaido Road and go for a stroll!
 Wakasa Saba-kaido Kumagawa-juku Museum Shukubakan